STORM-IRIT/Radium-Engine/Docs/rendering.md

 Here is a summary of all the draw calls
 #### 1. Depth, ambient color and "deferred info" pass
 This pass
 * only concerns opaque objects AND opaque fragment on transparent objects.
 It is used to, mainly to fill in the Z-buffer, allowing to activate early z-test for next passes since the depth buffer is already filled.
 * initialize the color buffer by computing e.g. the ambient color for each object.
-  * generate several pictures of the scene allowing to implement compositing effects latter :
+* generate several pictures of the scene allowing to implement compositing effects later :
 * saves the world-space normals for each object.
   * saves the "Diffuse" aspect of the object
-    * saves the "Specular aspect of the object"
+  * saves the "Specular" aspect of the object

 In this pass, each ``RenderObject``is drawn with the ``RenderTechnique::Z_PREPASS`` argument so that the corresponding shader will be activated before draw call. (``ro->render( params, renderData, RenderTechnique::Z_PREPASS );``)

 Note that the  shader associated to  the ``RenderTechnique::Z_PREPASS`` pass must draw only fully opaque fragments.
 Fully transparent ones (rejected by a masking information such as mask texture) and blendable ones (those with an opacity factor alpha les than one) must be discarded.

 #### 2. Lighting pass
 This pass is a classic forward lighting pass that accumulates the color of each light source.